Chapter 9 – The Plan

 "Cool it, both of you," Terrence snaps.
 I jump in surprise; I'd almost forgotten his presence.
 "Your arguing isn't helping any."

-I lean back in my chair with a sigh.
+I lean back in my chair with a sigh, conceding.
+I need these people to like me.
 "Okay.
 Tell me about this plan."

 "Simply put," Kian cuts in, "You and I are as of right now a real fake couple."

-"We've talked it over – several times, actually – and as disapproving as you may be of the idea, we think that masquerading as Kian's girlfriend is the only course of action here."
+"We've talked it over – several times, actually – and as disapproving as we may be of the idea, we think that masquerading as Kian's girlfriend is the only course of action here."

 I frown.
 "Why, though?"